Peru, Indiana, United States of America: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Take care to find the necessary kind.
-The majority of adapters available online are just plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. It's important that you get the correct kind.
+The vast majority of adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 Airplane phone mount